12 Reasons to Never Make Someone a Priority When You’re an Option

 5. Reevaluate the relationship

 After taking these steps, take stock of any changes or improvements in how you’re treated within the relationship.
-If nothing has changed despite your best efforts, it may be necessary to consider reducing your investment in this connection or even ending it.
+If nothing has changed despite your best efforts, it may be necessary to consider reducing or even ending your investment in this connection.

 Reevaluating is not about quitting, but rather about prioritizing your own well-being and seeking out relationships that are healthier and more reciprocal.
 This decision emphasizes the key principle that you should never make someone a priority when you are merely an option in their life.